 Dr Rappenglueck looked around at the bulls, antelope and horses painted on the walls with such obvious admiration.
 "They were aware of all the rhythms of nature.
 Their survival depended on them, they were a part of them."

 But there is another puzzle.
 I pointed to the series of dots that curve away from the main row.
 "Why do they do that?"
 I enquired.
 "I think that indicates the time of the new Moon, when it disappears from the sky for several days," said Dr Rappenglueck.
 There is definitely astronomy on the walls of Lascaux.
 Earlier this year, Dr Rappenglueck identified a series of constellations painted on the wall of a shaft off the main chamber at Lascaux.
 The tiny pattern of the Pleiades star cluster can also be seen hanging above the shoulder of a bull near the entrance to the main passageway.
 We will probably never understand completely what Cro-magnon man had in mind when he painted the Lascaux caves.
-The images of the animals seem obvious but what are we to make of the geometrical shapes and patterns scattered in between these creatures?
+The images of the animals seem obvious but not the geometrical shapes and patterns scattered in between these creatures.

 ANCIENT AND LOST CIVILIZATIONS INDEX